2013 Little League World Series qualification: Asia-Pacific and Middle East

 The tournament took place in the Philippines from July 1–7.

 1 Republic of China, commonly known as Taiwan, due to complicated relations with People's Republic of China, is recognized by the name Chinese Taipei by majority of international organizations including Little League Baseball (LLB).
 For more information, please see Cross-Strait relations.

 Australia

 The tournament took place in Gold Coast, Queensland on June 1–5.
 The top two teams in each pool advance to the elimination round, where they are seeded one through eight based on overall record.
 The "runs against ratio" (RAR) is used as the tiebreaker.
 It is calculated by the number of runs scored against a team, divided by the number of defensive innings the team played.

 Canada

 The tournament took place in Glace Bay, Nova Scotia on August 2–11.

-(*): host league

 Caribbean

 The tournament took place in Bonaire, Netherlands (formerly part of the Netherlands Antilles) from July 13–20.